rogeramitchell/sandbox-post-copy-tasks/README.md

 ## Technical Details
 `SandboxTaskAutomation.cls` leverages the [SandboxPostCopy interface](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_interface_System_SandboxPostCopy.htm) to call methods from the `runApexClass` method.
 The one method that we have defined is the `resetActiveAdminUserEmails`, which retrieves any active system administrators and updates the email address for that user if their email address contains **example.com**.

+## TODO: Assert Functionality Works as Expected
+Even though `SandboxTaskAutomation.cls` has 100% coverage from `SandboxTaskAutomationTest.cls`, it does not appear that Salesforce provides a way to assert the actual outcome of logic meets the expected results.
+If you have an idea of how to properly test this, I'd love a pull request or issue to this repo, or a mention [@RogerMitchell](https://www.twitter.com/rogermitchell) on Twitter.